Think-like-a-Terminator/MCP-db/README.md

 ## 🔍 Model Context Protocol (MCP) for Database Queries and Google Sheets output

-MCP to query databases including MongoDB, PostgreSQL, MySQL, and Google BigQuery, and export the results in a Pandas Dataframe into Google Sheets.
+MCP tools for A.I.
+Agents to query databases including MongoDB, PostgreSQL, MySQL, and Google BigQuery, and export the results in a Pandas Dataframe into Google Sheets.
 Ideal for AI Agents and data teams automating insights, data pulls, and reporting workflows.

 &nbsp;